rajasushanth/Topic-service/README.md

 * AOP - Spring AOP
 * Security - Spring Security

-### Why MongoDB?
+> ### Why MongoDB?
-1. High reads without any joins as in relational database.
+> 1. High reads without any joins as in relational database.
-2. Easy for development as it often involves modification of data structure(schema)
+> 2. Easy for development as it often involves modification of data structure(schema)
-3. More understandable No-SQL queries.
+> 3. More understandable No-SQL queries.

-### Why Spring framework?
+> ### Why Spring framework?
-Spring has highly organised modules for various software architecture concerns.
+> Spring has highly organised modules for various software architecture concerns.

-#### AOP  - Spring
+> #### AOP  - Spring
-1. Application's cross cutting concerns like logging and refresh tokens handling, has been flesh out from core business logic.
+> 1. Application's cross cutting concerns like logging and refresh tokens handling, has been flesh out from core business logic.
-2. Used CGlib proxies for logging, since JDK Proxies can be applied only on interface implementations.
+> 2. Used CGlib proxies for logging, since JDK Proxies can be applied only on interface implementations.

-#### Security -  Spring Security
+> #### Security -  Spring Security
-1. Spring Security provides out of the box functionalities for securing endpoints based on filters.
+> 1. Spring Security provides out of the box functionalities for securing endpoints based on filters.
-2. It also provides Bcrypt password hashing which is been persisted in the database.
+> 2. It also provides Bcrypt password hashing which is been persisted in the database.
-3. Decryption of the received AES - 256 bits encrypted password.
+> 3. Decryption of the received AES - 256 bits encrypted password.

-#### Persistence - Spring Data
+> #### Persistence - Spring Data
-MongoRepository provide high level abstraction on the MongoClient (Mongo driver jar).
+> 1. MongoRepository provide high level abstraction on the MongoClient from Mongo driver jar.
-Boiler plate code reduction.
+> 2. Boiler plate code reduction.

-#### Spring boot
+> #### Spring boot
-Most preferred framework providing cloud native support, easy kick start of application by providing auto configuration, embedded servers
+> 1. Most preferred framework providing cloud native support.
+> 2. Easy kick start of application by providing auto configuration.
+> 3. Embedded servers support

 ### Logging - Logback
 Simple logging configuration